InspiryThemes/realhomes-docs/docs/add-agents-page.md

 ![Add Gallery Page](images/create-pages/add-agent-page.png)

-- Select the **Agent List** from page attributes.
+- Select the **Agents List** from page attributes.

 ![Add Gallery Page](images/create-pages/agent-listing-template.png)

-- Provide the top banner related information
+- Provide the top banner related information if you want!

 ![Add Gallery Page](images/create-pages/agent-banner-area-settings.png)

-- Publish the page once it is ready.
+- **Publish** the page once it is ready.

-- After publishing you need to add the newly created page in menu from **Dashboard → Appearance → Menus**.
+After publishing you need to add the newly created page in menu from **Dashboard → Appearance → Menus**.

 ![Add Agents Page to Menu](images/create-pages/add-agents-page-menu.png)

-- Now that you have agents page published, kindly navigate to **Dashboard → Appearance → Appearance → Customize → Various Pages → Agents Pages** and configure the settings for agents page accordingly.
+Now that you have agents page published, kindly navigate to **Dashboard → Appearance → Appearance → Customize → Various Pages → Agents Pages** and configure the settings for agents page accordingly.

 ![Agents Page Customizer Settings](images/create-pages/agents-page-customizer-settings.png)